berkeman/glansigt/_posts/2020-06-01-inputworkdirresult.markdown

 # Result = Input + Program + Execution time

-Let us start with the basics to make sure we are on the same page.
+Let us start with the basics.
 Typically, a data science task is about creating some output from a data set, like this

 <p align="center"><img src="{{ site.url }}/assets/input_output.svg"> </p>